 CIB Marine provides a defined contribution 401(k) plan to all employees of CIB Marine and its subsidiaries who have attained age 18.
 Employees may enter the plan on the first day of the month following sixty days of employment.
 The plan permits participants to make voluntary tax deferred contributions up to the maximum permitted by law.
 Participants age 50 or older are allowed to make a stated amount of additional contributions on a tax-deferred basis as permitted by law.
-In 2015 and 2014, the matching contribution was 50% of the employee's contribution up to 6% of compensation.
-The total expenses incurred for employer matching contributions to the plan was \$0.2 million during each of the years ended December 31, 2015 and 2014.
+In 2016 and 2015, the matching contribution was 50% of the employee's contribution up to 6% of compensation.
+The total expenses incurred for employer matching contributions to the plan were \$0.3 million and \$0.2 million during the years ended December 31, 2016 and 2015, respectively.
 All administrative costs to maintain the plan are paid by the plan.